Property Tax Minimum Evidence 41.45j

 Property owners sometimes believe it is unlikely they will achieve meaningful property tax reduction at the informal hearing or appraisal review board hearing.
 For example, some owners are skeptical of obtaining a meaningful property tax cut at Dallas County Appraisal District and Travis County Appraisal District.

 When property owners believe meaningful evidence will not result in substantial property tax reduction, they sometimes want to send a minimal amount of evidence with an affidavit.
-In some cases they do not want to provide their evidence to the appraisal district and in some case the want to minimize the time spend preparing the affidavit.
+In some cases, they do not want to provide their evidence to the appraisal district and in some cases they want to minimize the time spend preparing the affidavit.